Setting the Health Check for a Workload

 Health checks are divided into the following types:

-- Container readiness check: Used to detect whether a container is ready to begin processing user requests.
-For example, the startup time of a program is long, as the disk data must be loaded or an external module must be started before the program can provide services.
+- Container Readiness check Used to check whether the container is ready to start processing user requests For example, the startup time of a program is long, as the disk data must be loaded or an external module must be started before the program can provide services.
 In this case, you can use the container readiness check to determine whether the program has been started by checking the program process.
 If the container's readiness check fails, the cluster will block requests from accessing the container.
 If the container's readiness check succeeds, access to the container will be opened.

 Health Check Methods